SmittyWerbenJJ/CRM/README.md

 # CRM
-A user relationship management system based on SSM.
+A user relationship management system based on SpringBoot and Bootstrap.